6alaile/Risk-Management-Calculator/README.md

-# Forex-Calculator
+# Forex Position Size Calculator
-An all in one tool to calculate value that enhance trading.
+A comprehensive tool to determine position size and project profit or loss levels.